Averages of the M\"obius function on shifted primes: Introduction

 \subsection{Overview of the proof of Theorem \ref{thm:main}}

 We now indicate the general form of the proof.
-We pursue a variation on the approach of Matom\"aki-Radziwi\l\l-Tao \cite{MRTChow}.
+We pursue a variation on the approach of Matom\"aki--Radziwi\l\l--Tao \cite{MRTChow}.
 Namely, we first restrict \eqref{eq:mainqual} to `typical' terms $\mu(n)$ for $n=p+h\in\mathcal S$ that have prime factors lying in certain prescribed intervals $[P_1,Q_1], [P_2,Q_2]$.
 The terms with $n\notin \mathcal S$ are sparse, and thus may be shown to contribute negligibly by standard sieve estimates.
 (For higher correlations, one may also use sieve estimates, along with work of Henriot \cite{Hen} to handle a general class of functions with `moderate growth' that are `amenable to sieves.')

-Once reduced to numbers with `typical factorization,' we decouple the short interval correlation between M\"obius and the indicator for the primes, using a Fourier identity and applying Cauchy-Schwarz (Lemma \ref{lem:Fourier}).
-This yields a bound of $\pi(X)\ll X/\log X$ times a Fourier-type integral for $\mu$,
+Once reduced to numbers with `typical factorization,' we decouple the short interval correlation between M\"obius and the indicator for the primes, using a Fourier identity and applying Cauchy--Schwarz (Lemma \ref{lem:Fourier}).
+This essentially yields a bound of $\pi(X)\ll X/\log X$ times a Fourier-type integral for $\mu$,

 This decoupling step is a gambit.
 It has the advantage of only needing to consider $\mu$ on its own, but loses a factor of $\log X$ from the density of the primes.
 To make this gambit worthwhile, we must recover over a factor of $\log X$ savings in the above Fourier integral for $\mu$.
-However, Matom\"aki-Radziwi\l\l-Tao \cite[Theorem 2.3]{MRTChow} bound the above integral with roughly $(\log X)^{\frac{1}{500}}$ savings (though their bound holds for any non-pretentious multiplicative function $g$.)
-Therefore we must refine Matom\"aki-Radziwi\l\l-Tao's argument in the special case of $g=\mu$ to win back over a full factor of $\log X$.
-We note this task is impossible unless $H$ is larger than a power of log (this already hints at why we must assume $\log H/\log\log X\to\infty$).
+However, Matom\"aki--Radziwi\l\l--Tao \cite[Theorem 2.3]{MRTChow} bound the above integral with roughly $(\log X)^{\frac{1}{500}}$ savings (though their bound holds for any non-pretentious multiplicative function $g$.)
+Therefore we must refine the argument in the special case of $g=\mu$ to win back over a full factor of $\log X$.
+We note this task is impossible unless $H$ is larger than a power of log.

 We accomplish this task in the `key Fourier estimate' (Theorem \ref{thm:mainFourier}), which bounds the above integral with $(\log X)^A$ savings for any $A>0$ (though $\mathcal S$ will implicitly depend on $A$).
-As with \cite{MRTChow}, this bound is proven by reducing to the analogous estimate with the completely multiplicative $\lambda$, and splitting up $\alpha\in[0,1]$ into major and minor arcs.
+As with \cite{MRTChow}, this bound is proven by reducing to the analogous estimate with the completely multiplicative Liouville function $\lambda$, and splitting up $\alpha\in[0,1]$ into major and minor arcs.

 The main technical innovation here comes from the major arcs (Proposition \ref{prop:MRmain}), essentially saving a factor $(\log X)^A$ in the mean values of `typical' Dirichlet polynomials of the form